oliviaenjoyslife2025/weather-data-analysis/README.md

 # weather-data-analysis
-Analyzing historical weather data using scikit-learn for forecasting, trend detection, and pattern clustering.
+Analyzing historical weather data using scikit-learn for linear regression analysis, time series extraction, and statistical reporting.

 ### Goals and Key Features
 The primary objectives of this application are to provide fast, reliable, and asynchronous data analysis for various weather datasets.

-1. File Upload & Storage: Users can upload data files (.csv, .pdf, .xlsx) which are stored securely and durably in AWS S3.
+1. File Upload & Storage: Users can upload data files (.csv, .xlsx, .xls) which are stored securely and durably in AWS S3.
 2. Intelligent Caching: Implemented via Redis, the system checks the file content hash.
 If the file has been analyzed before, the results are returned instantly from the cache, bypassing the heavy analysis.
 3. Asynchronous Analysis: Long-running analysis tasks are delegated to Celery Workers for background processing, ensuring a responsive user experience.
-4. Machine Learning Analysis: Utilizes scikit-learn for three core analysis tasks:
+4. Machine Learning Analysis: Utilizes scikit-learn for data analysis tasks:
-  - Forecasting: Predicting tomorrow's temperature based on the past 7 days of data.
+  - Linear Regression Analysis: Calculates the R² (coefficient of determination) between temperature and humidity to measure their correlation strength.
-  - Climate Trend Detection: Identifying long-term warming trends (e.g., over 5 years) and detecting extreme temperature spikes.
+  - Time Series Data Extraction: Extracts date and temperature data for visualization purposes.
-  - Clustering: Grouping years with similar weather patterns using the KMeans algorithm.
+  - Statistical Summary Generation: Produces comprehensive reports including record count, date range, and average temperature statistics.
 5. Persistent Results: All analysis findings are stored in AWS DynamoDB for fast retrieval.

 ### Technical Stack